-With Covid there is no country anywhere in the world that is fully in control.
+With Covid it is a sobering thought that there is no country anywhere in the world that is fully in control.

 Emergency solutions and responses such as lockdown, shielding, school closures, working from home protect us in the short-term.
 But, these may well present new problems and challenges further down the road.

 Keeping people apart is devastating relationships – and the economy.

 We also see that sudden surge in home working is changing the city centre vibe.

 As buildings lie empty, associated retail and hospitality struggles to survive.
 Once bustling, dynamic and busy with a flow of people the fear is that these places will become ghost towns.

 People are not venturing into cities – if they don’t have to.
 So, now all the shiny, glass buildings designed to house hundreds of people in an air-tight space, look much less attractive places to work – and to be.

 Only when people can come back safely together again in the same space will our economies be able to grow.
 Being ‘together’ as human beings, as family, as friends, colleagues, team members and classmates will be a challenge.